xiaopv/xiaopv.github.io/old_teaching/2025-spring-mat334.md

 ## Academic Integrity and Collaboration

- Your primary goal in this course is to develop a deep personal understanding and expertise in geometry.
+ Your primary goal in this course is to develop a deep personal understanding and expertise in abstract algebra.
 Collaboration and cooperation are extremely helpful in the learning process and encouraged in most circumstances!
 However you may only collaborate with students currently enrolled in the same section of the course.
 When collaboration has occurred, you must acknowledge this clearly (state the name(s) of the person(s) you collaborated with on each problem.)
 You are permitted to collaborate on big ideas and hints with classmates, however, you must work independently when writing up solutions.
 All collaborations should occur when your collaborator is at essentially the same stage of the problem solution as yourself.
 In particular, if you have not yet started a problem and you ask a friend who has already completed it, how do you do this problem.
 This counts as plagiarism.
 The resulting work is not and cannot be considered your own.
 Regarding to outside resources: all work (including daily, weekly etc.), unless directly stated otherwise, the only resources you may use are our course textbook and your class notes.
 You are not permitted to go looking for completed solutions to problems in other texts or resources.
 In particular, use of internet resources is completely off limits for homework problems.
 If you see a solution, there is no way that you can claim to have an original solution.
 Evidence of using internet sources in your work will result in a minimum penalty of failing the assignment.
 Copying a solution, or any part of a solution, from any source (friend, internet, book, etc.) in any setting, constitutes plagiarism.
 You may not seek the help of an instructor or tutor (other than me) unless you first discuss this with me in advance.
 If you do not verify that this is acceptable before seeking help, this will be considered plagiarism as well.
 I am always willing to discuss any aspect of the course with you.
 Evidence of dishonest behavior on any assignment will be grounds for a minimum penalty of failing the entire assignment.
 In severe cases, the minimum penalty will be failure of the course.
 Peers who willingly assist others in acts of plagiarism are equally guilty, and will suffer similar penalties.
 All academic dishonesty will be reported to the Academic Standards Committee.
 There might be additional sanctions by the Academic Standards Committee such as dismissal from the university.
 See Utica University official [page](https://www.utica.edu/academic/facultyinfo/intellectualdishonesty.cfm) for Academic Honesty for more details.

 ## Special Accommodation